thisisthedave/tasknotes/docs/features/inline-tasks.md

 ## Task Link Overlays

 When a wikilink to a task note is created, TaskNotes can replace it with an interactive **Task Link Overlay**.
 This widget displays information about the task, such as its status, priority, and due date.
 It also allows for actions like changing the status or priority, or opening the task for editing, directly from the note.
-This provides a way to manage tasks within the context of the note they are linked from.

 ## Instant Task Conversion

 The **Instant Task Conversion** feature transforms standard Obsidian checkbox tasks into TaskNotes files.
 In edit mode, a "convert" button appears next to a checkbox task.
 Clicking this button creates a new task note using the checkbox's text as the title and replaces the checkbox with a link to the new task file.
-This is for capturing tasks during writing and converting them to structured tasks later.

 ## Natural Language Processing